quaziashfaq/notes/cloud/aws.md

         - Want to the flexibility to change computer services, instance types, operating systems or regions

+##### Question Answers
+- A company with a business-critical application needs to ensure business continuity and that they will not be impacted by capacity restraints in a given Region.
+How can the company ensure this?
+    - On-demand capacity reservation: On-Demand Capacity Reservations enable you to reserve compute capacity for your Amazon EC2 instances for any duration.
+    - Standard Reserved Instance (RI) with a capacity reservation: A Reserved Instance is a reservation of resources and capacity for either 1 or 3 years.
+A capacity reservation offers assurance that the customer will be given preference if there is ever a capacity constraint in a Region.
+    - Convertible Reserved Instance (RI) with a capacity reservation: A Reserved Instance is a reservation of resources and capacity for either 1 or 3 years.
+A capacity reservation offers assurance that the customer will be given preference if there is ever a capacity constraint in a Region.

 ### Amazon EC2 Auto Scaling: increase or decrease number of instances
-automatically add or remove instances to adapt to demand monitor the health of running instances replace impaired instances automatically balance capacity across availability zones dynamic and predictive scaling
+- automatically add or remove instances to adapt to demand
+- monitor the health of running instances
+- replace impaired instances automatically
+- balance capacity across availability zones
+- dynamic and predictive scaling
+- When you require scalable capacity to maintain service levels in your environment.
+Auto Scaling monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.

 ### Elastic Load Balancing: Distribute incoming traffic
 Automatically distribute incoming application traffic across multiple EC2 instances